 The Ph.D. examination has two components, written and oral.
 Based on a lengthy and highly individualized reading list, it is designed to test each student broadly and in depth about the major texts (including, if relevant, film and works in other media), topics, theories, and critical histories of the student’s chosen field.
 The reading list, composed by the student with strong input from the chair and other committee members, should include about 100 works that serve as the groundwork for dissertation research and writing.
 When approved by all members of the committee (usually in the semester before the exam), the list should then be filed with the Graduate Director.
 The committee submits three questions, of which the student answers two.
 The written exam takes place over a weekend, and is distributed to the student via email on a Friday at 9 am and returned on a Monday at 12 noon.
 Normally within two weeks, the committee meets with the student for a one-hour oral exam, the purpose of which is to explore questions raised by the written exam, as well as other topics relevant to the reading list but not covered in the written exam.

 The examination committee consists of three faculty members, a chair and two others.
 The chair should be Core Faculty in Comparative Literature and is usually the professor who has agreed to direct the student’s dissertation.
-Affiliate Faculty can also chair an examination committee, but only with authorization from the Graduate director.
-The other members of the committee should, be Core or Affiliate faculty in Comparative Literature.
-The Graduate Director may grant special permission to include one exam committee member who is not on the Core/Affiliate roster, but only when Comparative Literature does not have a core or affiliate faculty member who can assist the student in their areas of academic and research interests.
+Affiliate Faculty can also chair an examination committee, but only with authorization from the Graduate Director.
+The other members of the committee should be Core or Affiliate faculty in Comparative Literature.
+The Graduate Director may grant special permission to include one exam committee member who is not on the Core/Affiliate roster, but only when Comparative Literature does not have a core or affiliate faculty member who can assist the student in her or his areas of academic and research interests.
 As soon as the reading list is in place, usually at least one semester before exams are scheduled, students should submit their list to their Graduate Director.

 Exam Timing and Preparation